sirdantheawesome/Peak-Social-server/README.md

 export default router;
 ```

 After the backend was working with its first version we moved on to the frontend.
-I was in charge of setting up the nav bar initially and then moved on to the actually posts.
+I was in charge of setting up the nav bar initially and then moved on to the actual posts.
 The posts included displaying content, users who posted and liked, changing based on which user was logged in etc. One thing that was important to me was that it all worked intuitively and would be easy to navigate due to all the linked sections like user names and icons.

 ```js
 return (